August 8, 2025

 define('WP_POST_REVISIONS', 3);

-if you don’t need revisions at all, is a powerful proactive measure that keeps your wp_posts
+Setting this to a low number, such as 3, or even false if you don’t need revisions at all, is a robust proactive measure that keeps your wp_posts table lean from day one.
+(WP Staging).

 Scaling for High Traffic: A Glimpse into Advanced Architectures

-- Dedicated Database Server: The first step in scaling is to move your MySQL database to its own dedicated server.
+• Dedicated Database Server: The first step in scaling is to move your MySQL database to its own dedicated server.
 This isolates resources, so a spike in web traffic doesn’t starve the database of CPU or RAM, and vice versa.

-- Read/Write Replicas: Most WordPress sites have far more read operations (viewing pages) than write operations (publishing content, commenting).
+• Read/Write Replicas: Most WordPress sites have far more read operations (viewing pages) than write operations (publishing content, commenting).
 A replication setup uses a primary database for all writes and one or more replica databases for all reads.
 WordPress can be configured to direct queries accordingly, distributing the load significantly.

 Conclusion: A Proactive Approach to Database Health